mztriz/scripts/README.md

 scripts
 =======

-Collection of scripts I created
+A small collection of some of scripts I've created for admin tasks over the years